 The implementation of decisions made by the Management Committee shall be entrusted to the President, who may delegate this power to the Vice-President, the Secretary General or the Treasurer.

 Each member of the Management Committee shall hold one vote.
-However, when the Secretary General is of the same nationality as another member of the Management Committee, the vote of the Secretary General shall not be taken into account.

 The decisions of the Management Committee shall be adopted by majority of the votes cast.
 When the votes cast are equally divided, the President shall have the casting vote.

-When the President reports to the General Assembly on discussions within the Management Committee concerning a technical matter of a medical order, the General Assembly shall be informed whenever the final decision was not unanimously adopted.

 Article 11